Find Affordable College Courses

 La Jolla, CA

-The average tuition and fees for an out-of-state undergraduate student at National University are $13,320 a year.
+Out-of-state tuition fees for undergraduate students at National University are $13,320 per year.

 As a testament to the quality of education it offers, National University also is in the top 15% of our Best Film, Video & Photographic Arts Bachelor’s Degree Schools ranking.

-Read full report on Film, Video & Photographic Arts at National University
+Full Film, Video & Photographic Arts at National University Report

 You’ll join some of the best and brightest minds around you if you attend Winona State University.
 The school came in at #3 on this year’s Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools list.
 Located in the distant town of Winona, Winona State is a public school with a medium-sized student population.

-The average tuition and fees for an out-of-state undergraduate student at ASU - Skysong are $13,092 a year.
+ASU - Skysong undergraduate students pay an average of $13,092 in tuition and fees each year.
 The average amount in student loans that film majors at ASU - Skysong take out while working on their Bachelor's Degree is $24,720.
 The average monthly payment of a loan this size is about $365, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Film, Video & Photographic Arts at Arizona State University - Skysong
+Full Film, Video & Photographic Arts at Arizona State University - Skysong Report

 The excellent bachelor’s degree programs at Institute of American Indian and Alaska Native Culture and Arts Development helped the school earn the #5 place on this year’s ranking of the best value film, video and photographic arts schools in the United States.
 Institute of American Indian Arts is a fairly small public school located in the rural area of Santa Fe.